 What is corned beef hash?

-Ingredient amounts are included in the printable recipe below.
+Ingredient amounts are available in the printable recipe below.

-- butter - or olive oil
+- butter - Or olive oil for sauteing the onions and potatoes.

-How to make corned beef brisket hash
+How to cook corned beef hash

 Recipe tips